Branch specific gitignores for Bioconductor package documentation

 how I have implemented it when documenting my Bioconductor packages

-with pkgdown
+with pkgdown.

 Define files to ignore

-Instead of have a single static .gitignore
+Instead of have a single static .gitignore files, we are going to

 create as branch-specific files and one general file defining what to

 ignore.
-They all come in a new gitignores
+They all come in a new gitignores directory.
+I choose to

-and the branch-specific ones using the
+name the general file all and the branch-specific ones using the

-branch name (devel
+branch name (devel below).

 $ tree .gitignores